-If you can brush your teeth in the morning, you can make good wine.
-It's that easy.
-You just need to understand the fundamentals of the process and be absolutely rigorous about keeping your home-winery spotlessly clean all the times.
+It's surprisingly easy to make good wine.
+You just need to understand the fundamentals of the process and be absolutely rigorous about keeping your home winery spotlessly clean at all times.

 - 8-gallon container

 - 25 screw-top wine bottles with plastic caps

 - 1/2 gallon, smallmouth jug